 Register for free to receive our newsletters, add comments to blogs/articles and to save content.

 Scales are limpet-like insects that feed by sucking sap from a wide range of plants, including houseplants, greenhouse plants and many fruit and ornamental plants grown outdoors.
 There are more than 25 species of scale insect in the UK Scale insects can weaken plants and some excrete a sticky substance (honeydew) on foliage, which allows the growth of black, sooty moulds.

 There are many different species of scale insects that attack cultivated plants.
 These sap-sucking insects can weaken the growth of a wide range of plants.
 They range in size from less than 1mm to over 1 cm in diameter.
-Many species excrete a sticky, sugary substance, called honeydew, on the leaves and stems on which they are feeding.
+Many species excrete a sticky, sugary substance, honeydew, on the leaves and stems on which they are feeding.
 Some species also produce white, waxy egg masses on stems and the undersides of leaves, this can be mistaken for mealybug or woolly aphid

 A wide range of ornamental plants, fruit trees and bushes grown out of doors can be attacked.
 Several species of scale insects are confined to houseplants or those growing in greenhouses or other sheltered places.